varmoh/k8s_helm_deployment/README.md

 To run it on your local K8s cluster, a simple `minikube` is sufficent, you can find how to run it here:
 https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fbinary+download

-To install ` kubectl` (this is optional if it not there by default)
+To install ` kubectl` (this is optional if it is not there by default)

 ```
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"